dimeloper/angular-optimization/README.md

 # Angular Optimization with Pokemon

 This is a basic Angular app, featuring a pokedex to showcase some performance optimisation techniques within Angular SPAs.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.
+This project was generated with the [Angular CLI](https://github.com/angular/angular-cli).

 If you want to find out more about the optimization techniques we followed, please make sure to check out the related article:
 [Supercharging Angular apps for better performance](https://medium.com/zeal-tech-blog/supercharging-angular-apps-for-better-performance-6814e46bb3c0)

+## Update to version 19

+The project utilises Angular version 19 and most of its latest features.
+If you want to review the changes so as to utilise the latest features in your project too, here is the related PR: [Update project to Angular v19](https://github.com/dimeloper/angular-optimization/pull/9).

 ## Performance measurements